Physics Jobs at University of Minnesota Physicians with Visa Sponsorship

 M Health and Clinical Partnerships:

-University of Minnesota Physicians providers practice at affiliated locations under the University of Minnesota Health Fairview (M Health Fairview) shared care delivery system.
-M Health Fairview represents a collaboration between University of Minnesota Physicians, University of Minnesota Medical Center and Fairview Health Services to create a nationally renowned academic health system that combines academic and community resources to provide the very best clinical care to patients and communities, while also supporting research and education across the joint healthcare delivery system.
+University of Minnesota Physicians providers practice at affiliated locations under the University of Minnesota Health (M Health) shared care delivery system.
+M Health represents a collaboration between University of Minnesota Physicians, University of Minnesota Medical Center and Fairview Health Services to create a nationally renowned academic health system that combines academic and community resources to provide the very best clinical care to patients and communities, while also supporting research and education across the joint healthcare delivery system.

 Community Information:

-University of Minnesota Physicians is based in the beautiful Minneapolis-St. Paul metropolitan area, consistently ranked as one of the best places to live in America by U.S. News & World Report.
-Minneapolis-St. Paul offers a high quality of life and a low cost of living.
-There are excellent school systems, a thriving workforce, an award-winning culinary scene, museums of all types, outstanding theaters, and an international airport.
-Minneapolis boasts outdoor hobbies including fishing and boating, great golf, and some of the country's best bike trails.
+We are based in Minneapolis and consistently ranked as one of the best places to live in America by U.S. News & World Report.
+The Minneapolis-St. Paul area offers a high quality of life and a low cost of living.
+You'll find excellent school systems, a robust economy, an award-winning culinary scene, museums of all types, outstanding theaters, and a reliable international airport.
+If you love the outdoors, you can enjoy all four seasons with the plethora of lakes, parks, and some of the country's best bike trails!

 - Greater Minneapolis – St. Paul Metropolitan Area